hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/01_Hourly_to_Monthly/.ipynb_checkpoints/README-checkpoint.md

 ## Multiple Years at Once:

-Ensure paths in shell script and slurm file are correct.
+Ensure paths in shell scripts and slurm files are correct.

 Allow edit permission for the shell script:
 ```
 chmod +x /path/to/yourscript.sh
 ```
 Launch slurm script with an array of years of interest, 2011-2013 is used here.
+Adjust name of slurm file based on which WRF-Hydro output is being processed.
 ```
 sbatch --array=2011-2013 ldasout_nco.slurm
 ```